 - Master your finances – Consider your entire financial picture including your credit cards, bank accounts, vehicles, and your home.
 Think about how you plan to relocate to your new location.
 Will you drive your car or have it transported there?
 Do you have a per diem or other funding available to cover your stays in a hotel (or series of hotels) along the way?
 Do you know how much it will cost to move your belongings?
 Every relocation is different, but if you have it all planned out in a spreadsheet with a little wiggle room, you can conquer the toughest aspect of job relocation.

-- Establish relocation expectations – Employers that offer a position to someone who needs to relocate knows that it will take some time for you to move your possessions and your family.
+- Establish relocation expectations – Employers that offer a position to someone who needs to relocate knows that it will take some time for you to move.
 What they might not know is what’s unique to your personal situation.
 For instance, there’s a big difference in relocating someone in an apartment versus someone who owns a home.
 The sooner you can discuss your relocation package and options, the sooner you can establish expectations about the move, take reasonable time off, live in temporary housing, and even reserve additional storage for your stuff.
 Leave no details unturned.
 Ask now or forever hold your peace.

 - Tie up all loose ends – Not all banks are found nationally.
 For instance, Capital One has a presence in Virginia, but not in Arizona.
 Will you have difficulty accessing your funds or utilizing banking services?
 Verify that you will have your banking needs covered in your new location.
 If you own a home or condo, you don’t have to panic.
 Direct home buyers like OfferPad will purchase your home quickly and give you the flexibility you need to pick your close date.
 It costs nothing to get a real purchase offer from them.
 Make sure you have taken care of obligations in your current city.
 Plan for shutting off your utilities, collecting any unreturned deposits, saving any important documents, emptying safe-deposit boxes and that you will ready for the big move!
 A couple of weeks before your big move, verify with all third-parties that they are ready to go to move your stuff.